tiagopog/smart_rspec/README.md

 - `uniqueness`
 - `format`

-In two cases (scoped uniqueness and format validations) it requires a valid mock to be passed so SmartRspec can use it to force the validation to fail properly:
+In two cases (uniqueness with scope and format) it requires a valid mock to be passed so SmartRspec can use it to force the validation to fail properly.

-For scoped `:uniqueness`:
+For uniqueness with scope:
 ``` ruby
   other_user = FactoryGirl.build(:other_valid_user)
   fails_validation_of :username, uniqueness: { scope: :name, mock: other_user }
 ```

-For `:format`:
+For format:
 ``` ruby
 fails_validation_of :foo, format: { with: /foo/, mock: 'bar' }
 ```